Here, then, is our first video-collaboration inspired by the

 her rubbery coldness—there:

-in the vernal pool
+the vernal pool

 we walk to on spring evenings